President & CEO

 - Currently developing a corporate strategy for mental health.

-- Succession planning includes both diversity and engagement profiles of leaders.
+- Ensures succession planning includes both diversity and engagement profiles of leaders.